esmaeilbahrani/instagram_live_plus/README.md

 Activate developer mode in chrome:
 > more tools > extensions > activate developer mode (toggle button in top right corner)

-Download as zip, unzip and then "load unpacked" button install it in this url **chrome://extensions/**
+Download as zip, unzip and with the "load unpacked" button install it.

 ## Contributing